jamessimone/apex-rollup/README.md

 - if you're using the CMDT trigger-based approach highlighted above to manage your rollups, you can tie the `Rollup Control` record to an individual `Rollup__mdt` record
 - if you're using an invocable/scheduled/custom Apex-based approach, you can use specific patterns to match on the rollup being performed - see `Trigger Or Invocable Name` below
-- you can use the included Rollup Control with API Name `Org_Defaults` to specify master-level overrides for all your rollups
+- you can use the included Rollup Control with API Name `Org_Defaults` to specify master-level overrides for all your rollups.

+**Special note on the Org Default rollup control record** - whenever you upgrade the version of Apex Rollup you're using, any values you've customized on the Org Default will be overwritten.
+If you aren't customizing the values, or if updating the values back doesn't bother you, this won't be an issue.
+Otherwise, it can be helpful to use the Org Default record as a _starting point_ for your own Rollup Control record(s) so that the control record(s) you end up using don't get updated when you update Apex Rollup.

 These are the fields on the `Rollup Control` custom metadata type: